FUNDING FOR RESEARCHERS

 E L I G I B I L I T Y

-Faculty in all series and ranks at UC Davis, UC Irvine, UCLA, UC Riverside, UC San Diego, and UC San Francisco are eligible.
+Faculty in all series and ranks at UC Berkeley, UC Davis, UC Irvine, UCLA, UC Riverside, UC San Diego, and UC San Francisco are eligible.
 Postdoctoral scholars, project scientists, and staff researchers are not eligible to serve as principal investigator of a UC DDC seed award unless they have been granted principal investigator status on their campus.
 Researchers who are UC scientists but not faculty can be listed as co-principal investigators.
 Any intellectual property arising from the granted research must be available for either exclusive or non-exclusive licensing to an industrial partner.

 Read more about application instructions